PawseySC/container-workflows/_episodes/04-long-running-services.md

 ### Conclusion ###
-In this lesson you've learned how to run Docker containers in the background, allowing you to have long-running services (like a web server).
+You've learned how to run Docker containers in the background, allowing you to have long-running services (like a web server).
 You can also use options like `--name` and `docker logs` to manage and query your containers.